galaxyproject/cloudlaunch/README.md

 The main instance of this app available at [biocloudcentral.org][7] is hosted on [Heroku][11].
 You can do the same by [registering][12] and [deploying][13] the app under your own account.
-Once setup, automatically [push to Heroku for live deployment][14]:
+To get started, add heroku as a remote repository:

     $ git remote add heroku git@heroku.com:biocloudcentral.git

+Then, automatically [push to Heroku for live deployment][14]:

     $ git push heroku master

+If the database needs migration, run:

+    $ heroku run python biocloudcentral/manage.py migrate

 ### Configuring on a dedicated production server